LenaChestnut/ESLint_Prettier_Airbnb_Setup/README.md

 ### ESLint

-1. Press Ctrl + Shift + P and find 'ESLint: Create ESLint configuration'.
+1. Press Ctrl + Shift + P to open Command Palette and find 'ESLint: Create ESLint configuration'.
 Run the command.

 2. There will a bunch prompt questions.
 Answer as required for the project.